Visit our knowledge base to learn more or get in touch with support.

 Workflow Tip: Typically, the most accurate way to sample a white point is to click in the sclera, the white area of someone's eye.
 If the sclera is too shadowed (as in the example below) then sample from the whitest possible point of the image.

-Top to bottom, the original image and image after Auto Balance.
+Left to right, the original image and image after Auto Balance.
 Red X marks the sample area.
 Notice the changes in the Auto Balance color chip, Shadow wheel and Highlight wheel.